releng-tool/releng-tool-docs/content/getting-started/prelude.md

 - `output/images/` - Container for final images/archives
 - `output/staging/` - Area to hold staged sysroot content
 - `output/target/` - Area to hold target sysroot content
-- `releng` - Project configuration
+- `releng-tool.rt` - Project configuration

 How these directories and files are used can vary on how a developer defines a releng-tool project.
 Consider the following process: